5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 You know that the SMBIOS data has bee transferred correctly, if you don't have to re-enter your Apple-ID and password.

 #### Troubleshooting
-If you have to re-enter your Appple ID Password after changing from OpenCore to Clover or vice versa, the used SMBIOS Data is not oidentical, so you have to figure out where the mismmatch is.
+If you have to re-enter your Apple ID Password after changing from OpenCore to Clover or vice versa, the used SMBIOS Data is not identical, so you have to figure out where the mismatch is.
 You can use Hackintool to do so:

 - Mount the EFI
-- Open the config for the currently used Bootmanger
+- Open the config for the currently used Boot Manager
 - Run Hackintool.
 The "System" section shows the currently used SMBIOS Data: </br> ![SYSINFO](https://user-images.githubusercontent.com/76865553/166119425-8970d155-b546-4c91-8daf-ec308d16916f.png)
 - Check if the framed parameters match the ones in your config.
-- If they don't, correct them and use the ones from Hackintool
+- If they don't, correct them and use the ones from Hackintool.
 - If they do mach the values used in your config, open the config from your other Boot Manager and compare the data from Hackintool again and adjust the data accordingly.
-- Save the config and reboot
+- Save the config and reboot.
-- Change to the other Boot Manager and start macOS
+- Change to the other Boot Manager and start macOS.
 - If the data is correct you won't have to enter your Apple ID Password again (double-check in Hackintool to verify).

 ### SMBIOS Data Import/Export with OCAT